Jacob Dearborn

-Jacob Dearborn (born June 15, 1994) is a professional Canadian football defensive back who is currently a free agent.
-He most recently played for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Jacob Dearborn (born June 15, 1994) is a Canadian former professional football defensive back.
 He is also an Olympic bobsledder and represented Canada at the 2022 Winter Olympics.

 Amateur career

 Following high school graduation, Dearborn attended Holland College for the school's electrician program.
 While studying there, he played at defensive back, punter, and placekicker for the Holland Hurricanes in the Atlantic Football League (AFL) from 2013 to 2015 where he was a member of three straight Moosehead Cup championships.
 He was named an AFL All-Star in 2015 and graduated from the Industrial Electrical Technology program that year.

 In 2016, Dearborn enrolled at Carleton University, where he played for the Ravens of U Sports football for three years.
 With the Ravens, he played in 23 games where he recorded 50.5 defensive tackles, seven interceptions, eight pass breakups, and one fumble recovery.

 Professional career

+Pre-draft

 Dearborn first participated in a CFL Regional Combine in Montreal in 2016, where he would have had the opportunity to sign with a Canadian Football League team as a free agent.
 After going unsigned, he played in U Sports for three years.
 He was draft-eligible in 2019 and again participated in the CFL's Montreal Regional Combine, where he set an all-time combine record with a broad jump of 11'1" and set an Eastern Regional Combine record for defensive backs with a vertical jump of 41 inches.
 He was then invited to the 2019 National Combine, where he led all participants with a 42-inch vertical jump.
-However, Dearborn was not selected in the 2019 CFL Draft.
+However, Dearborn was not selected in the 2019 CFL draft.